devopera/puppet-domysqldb/README.md

 Changelog
 ---------

+2014-03-25

+  * Refactored to clean out dangerous ibdata resize code.

 2014-03-11

-  * Modified to work with latest puppetlabs-mysql module.  ${::root_home} used for command.pp calls. .my.cnf duplicated as necessary.
+  * Modified to work with latest puppetlabs-mysql module.  ${::root_home} used for command.pp calls.
 Safer creation of root@% user in dev profile.

 2013-10-10